-It is the science and activities related to the detection, assessment, understanding and prevention of adverse effects in drugs or any other health problem related to them.
+It is the science of activities related to the detection, assessment, understanding and prevention of adverse drug effects or any other related health problem.

 What is an adverse event?

-It is an unexpected medical problem that happens during a treatment with a drug or other therapy.
-Adverse events are mild, moderate, or severe, and may have been provoked by other causes than the medication or therapy.
-Also called a side effect.
+It is an unexpected medical problem that occurs during a treatment with a drug or other therapy.
+Adverse events can be mild, moderate, or severe, and may have been caused by something other than the administered medication or therapy.
+These are also called a side effect.
 Some examples are: headache, skin redness, gastrointestinal problems (nausea, vomiting, heartburn, diarrhea).

-A serious adverse event triggers one of the following situations:
+A serious adverse event is one that triggers one of the following situations:

-- Serious medical condition (it may not put the patient’s life in danger but may threaten the patient and requires surgery to prevent serious outcomes).
+- Serious medical condition ( that may be life-threatening but requires an intervention to prevent serious outcomes).

-Adverse drug reaction: It is any harmful or unintended reaction that appears after the use of a drug or pharmaceutical product in humans for prophylaxis, diagnosis or treatment or to modify physiological functions.
+Adverse drug reaction: Any harmful or unintended reaction that appears after the use of a drug or pharmaceutical product in humans for prophylaxis, diagnosis or treatment or to change physiological functions.

-Suspected adverse drug reaction: Any unwanted clinical condition that may be caused by one or more pharmaceutical products.
+Suspected adverse drug reaction: Any unwanted clinical condition that indicates to have a causal relationship with one or more pharmaceutical products.